QuentinThierry/Cub3D/Cub3d_bonus/README.md

 - protect text draw outside of the screen
 - file structure for bonus and mandatory
 - white space at the end of a texture printf error because file not found
+- draw hand when window is too small segfault

 Minimap :
 <!-- - if screen is too small, do not draw minimap -->